fys4220/fys4220.github.io/fys4220-jbook/part-project/project_uart.md

 ```{admonition} Reading tip!
 See the section on {ref}`vhdl-packages` for more information on how to write a VHDL package.
 ```
+-->

-Writing dedicate test procedures like the one above can be very instructive, but it can also be time consuming.
-It is therefore recommended to make use of already available verifcation librarys if possible.
-One such library is the open source Universal VHDL Verification Methodology (UVVM) library available from www.github.com/uvvm and www.uvvm.org.
+Writing dedicate test procedures can be very valuable for the learning process, but it can also be time consuming.
+When you have written a few your self, and have nailed the concept, it is instead recommended to make use similar procedures written and avaible by others.
+Since a lot of interface are standard, there is no point "reinventing the wheel", since someone has already written these procedures and made them available in open source verification libraries like e.g., Universal VHDL Verification Methodology (UVVM) library available from www.github.com/uvvm and www.uvvm.org, or Open source VHDL verification methodology (OSVVM) available from www.osvvm.rog.
+In this course we will demonstrate the use of UVVM.

 ```{Admonition} Reading tip!
 If you would like to read more about UVVM here are a few relevant links: